ADanMan/datarails-open/README.md

   into a worksheet table named `ReportsTable`.
 - **Export scenario** – call `/scenarios/export`, optionally persist the result to SQLite, and push the adjusted rows to `ScenariosTable`.
+- **AI insights** – call `/insights/variance` to request a narrative summary of variance data and, optionally, populate an `Insights` worksheet.

 ### Start the HTTPS services